 What will post-COVID weddings look like?

 Boris Johnson recently said that he expects couples will be able to “get married in the normal way” in Summer 2021.
+His latest ‘roadmap’ sets out key dates for weddings returning.
 That’s great news as we look forward to post-COVID weddings!
-He explained that mass testing will help before Easter and, combined with the roll out of the a vaccine, this will pave the way for large gatherings.
 So what will weddings look like as we come out of the pandemic?
 Thousands of couples have postponed their weddings and everyone is going to be so excited to finally be allowed to celebrate with family and friends.
 As we know, things can change quickly so I’m remaining cautiously optimistic as I write this post.

 Post-COVID wedding trends for 2021 & 2022